metacurrency/Commons-Room-UI/README.markdown

 ## Installation

 Follow the [Anansi installation instructions](https://github.com/zippy/anansi).
-Then cd into the anansi directory and clone this repository to the htdocs sub-directory:
+Then cd into the anansi/htdocs directory (create the htdocs directory if necessary) and clone this repository into it:

+    $ cd anansi
+    $ mkdir htdocs
+    $ cd htdocs
     $ git clone git://github.com/metacurrency/Commons-Room-UI.git htdocs

 ## Usage